dergigi/dergigi.github.io/collections/bitcoin/_posts/2026-05-20-careful-icarus.md

 [Plausible deniability matters.][deniability]

 The fact that multiple nostr developers don't seem to get this point had me question my sanity.
-It also made me question said developers' intentions (as well as their competence, to some degree).
+It also made me question said developers' intentions (as well as their bitcoin expertise).

 But wait, there's more.